 The number of times the HIT can be accepted and completed before the HIT becomes unavailable.

 Gets and sets the property QualificationRequirements.

-A condition that a Worker's Qualifications must meet before the Worker is allowed to accept and complete the HIT.
+Conditions that a Worker's Qualifications must meet in order to accept the HIT.
+A

 Gets and sets the property Question.